gstanden/orabuntu-lxc/README.md

 Oracle Enterprise Edition Software on Ubuntu Linux using LXC Containers.
 This software runs Oracle Enteprise Edition RAC database on Ubuntu 15.04 or 15.10 64-bit Desktop Edition using Oracle Enteprise Linux 6.5 LXC Containers.
 Additional instructions for an install of Oracle 12c (12.1.0.2.0) RAC ASM Flex Cluster using GNS are provided at the 'nandydandyoracle' website ( https://sites.google.com/site/nandydandyoracle ).

+Think of orabuntu-lxc as, among other things, a sort of Oracle Enterprise Linux 'emulation layer' for Ubuntu Linux.

 Why Linux Containers ?

 The Oracle Enterprise Edition 6.5 LXC Linux containers run at bare metal resource utilization for network, storage, and CPU with NO hypervisor performance penalty.
 That is because LXC does NOT use a hypervisor.
 Every container accesses all compute resources at bare-metal utilization and speed.
 Also, because there is NO hypervisor, LXC Linux containers achieve 10x the density of hypervisor-based systems per unit compute resource.
 Because LXC Linux containers deploy in seconds instead of hours or days, LXC Linux containers also achieve huge improvements in elasticity compared to hypervisor-based systems, because they can be spun up in seconds as needed.